 Is becoming a serious competitor to React Native, but also to native app development

-Now, let’s discuss how it outperforms native app development and scores better in the key areas of mobile app development.
+Now, let’s discuss how it outperforms flutter native app development and scores better in the key areas of flutter mobile app development.

 Native app developers spend most of their time in building a highly attractive UI.
 To help developers involve in a fast development cycle, Flutter offers various widgets and allows them to create dynamic UIs quite easily and quickly.
 Flutter UI is basically a tree of stateless or stateful widgets and it contains loads of widgets that support both Material Components for Android and Cupertino for iOS.